MCXboxBroadcast/Broadcaster/README.md

  - Shows as online and playing Minecraft in the Xbox app and website
  - Multi-account support
  - Web manager for larger networks
+ - Uploading of a custom image for the account (see below for more info)

 ## Pterodactyl Panel
 There is an egg for easy instance creation supplied for [Pterodactyl Panel](https://pterodactyl.io/), this being `egg-m-c-xbox-broadcast.json`